AdobeDocs/experience-platform.en/help/landing/ai-assistant.md

 * Guidance on how to perform tasks pertaining to data and audiences.
 * Statuses and metrics of the existing data objects in your organization.
-* Use case examples and nuances to better understand your data objects, including attributes, datasets, destinations, schemas, segments, and sources.
+* Use case examples and nuances to better understand your data objects, including attributes, dataflows, datasets, destinations, schemas, segments, and sources.

 Read the guide below to learn how you can use Assistant to help navigate and understand your Experience Platform and Real-Time CDP workflows.